Dow plunges more than 1,100, largest single-day point drop in history

 "America is once again open for business," Trump said in his speech.

-The White House downplayed the stock market drop as a part of a normal seesaw of the market but maintained that the overall direction of the economy under President Donald Trump is strong.
+White House press secretary Sarah Sanders downplayed the stock market drop as a part of a normal seesaw of the market but maintained that the overall direction of the economy under Trump is strong.

-"Look, markets do fluctuate in the short term.
-We all know that.
-And they do that for number of reasons," Deputy Press Secretary Raj Shah said today aboard Air Force One.
-"But the fundamentals of this economy are very strong and they're headed in the right direction -- for the middle class, in particular."

-Shah specifically pointed to wage growth and low unemployment levels as indicators of the economy's strength.
+“The president’s focus is on our long-term economic fundamentals, which remain exceptionally strong, with strengthening U.S. economic growth, historically low unemployment, and increasing wages for American workers," Sanders said in a statement Monday afternoon.
+"The president’s tax cuts and regulatory reforms will further enhance the U.S. economy and continue to increase prosperity for the American people.”

 The political challenge for the White House is trying to distance the president from a bad day on the stock market.
 Trump, of course, has been quick to take credit for the stock market on its good days.